BrightCanopy/blog/_posts/2015-04-11-streaming_sl_with_amazon_appstream.md

  * Q: How to observe the applictation launch process for debugging?
  * Q: How to gather application logs?
 (Found a partial answer, but unresolved)
  * Q: How to detect and recover from application crashes?
+ * Q: How much cheaper are reserved streams.
+ * Q: What will it take to just replace this with dedicated hardware.

+## Conclsions

+ * AppStream might work for prototyping, but it looks too expensive to work as a permanent solution.
+It will be worth exploring just building our own h.264 or even V9 streaming cluster.

+## Follow-Up

-I'll dig deeper and start prototyping a new intergrated client, probably on Chrome or Linux first for convenience.
+  * For completeness sake, I'll dig deeper and start prototyping a new intergrated client, probably on Chrome or Linux first for convenience.
 These will be [open source at Github](https://github.com/BrightCanopy) assuming the other licensing allows it.

 More to come.